JH-Byun/jh-byun.github.io/study/_posts/2021-01-01-stability-analysis-for-autonomous-hybrid-system.md

 $\dot{x}(t) = f(x(t),m(t))$ <br>
 $m(t) = \phi(x(t),m(t^{-}))$ <br>
 <br>
-* Switched system vs. Hybrid system
+Switched system vs. Hybrid system <br>
-  - Switched system: for each $x$, only one $m$ is available
+Switched system: for each $x$, only one $m$ is available <br>
-  - Hybrid system: there are some $x$ for each $m$
+Hybrid system: there are some $x$ for each $m$
 <br><br>
-Steps for showing hybrid system
+Steps for showing hybrid system <br>
-1. To guarantee that a solution exists for all possible initial conditions
+1. To guarantee that a solution exists for all possible initial conditions <br>
-1. No mode overlapping (there are finitely many switches of the discrete states in finite time)
+2. No mode overlapping (there are finitely many switches of the discrete states in finite time)

 ## General theorems